-The LSE human rights blog is a student-led project based in LSE Human Rights.
+LSE Human Rights blog is a student-led project based in the Department of Sociology.
 It is a place for open discussion of ideas, events, and critical views on the topic of human rights – whatever the term means to you.

 Anyone is free to contribute ideas for articles to the blog.
-LSE MSc Human Rights students and members of the LSE Human Rights Doctoral Network are welcome to join the Editorial Team.
-If you are a student interested in joining the editorial board, just send an email to email@example.com
+LSE MSc Human Rights and MSc Human Rights and Politics students and members of the LSE Human Rights Doctoral Network are welcome to join the Editorial Team.
+If you are a student interested in joining the editorial board, just send an email to email@example.com.

 The views expressed on the blog belong to the author alone.

 Abdullahi is a Human Rights graduate student at LSE.
 He holds a BA in Social Anthropology from SOAS University of London.
 He has served as a producer for the Royal Albert Hall’s Young Producer Programme, where he produced an event called Licence To DV8.
 He also volunteers at Coram, a youth-focused charity, We Belong, as a podcaster and young migrants’ rights campaigner and has multiple caseworker roles in justice, immigration, advocacy and translator at Hackney Migrant Centre (HMC).
 He has experience being on a student advisory panel for IntoUniversity and was a member of the Hackney Youth Parliament and Young Speakers of Hackney.
 Lastly, he importantly also centres his advocacy on disability rights, as he’s a person living with the physical disability of Cerebral Palsy with left hemiplegia.